brooks-builds/full-stack-todo-rust-course/backend/rust/axum/README.md

     - [x] ***Introducing SeaORM***
     - [x] ***Connecting to the database***
     - [x] ***SeaORM Models***
-  - [ ] Validate incoming data
-    - [x] Validating JSON with Serde
-    - [x] Custom Extractor with Validation
+    - [x] Passing Database To Handlers
   - [ ] CRUD data in the database including soft deletions
     - [ ] Create a row in the database
     - [ ] Get one item from the database